daattali/beautiful-jekyll/aboutme.md

 ---
 ### About me

-The best thing about blogs is that people share what they learn, make tutorials so everyone increase their knowledge in the process.
-I have always read articles and How-To's be it for my job or not and it helped me a lot.
+The best thing about blogs is that people can share what they learn, talk from experiences or make tutorials so everyone increase their knowledge in the process.
+I have always read articles and How-To's, be it for my job or not and it helped me a lot.
 This blog is the opportunity for me to contribute and give back to the community.

 <p align="center">
 <a href="https://vexpert.vmware.com/directory/832">